jrutschke/hbpprak_perception/README.md

  - `thimblerigger.py` (this is where most interesting stuff happens)

 Feel free to read through them for further information how the challenge works internally, the `thimblerigger*.py` files are well documented.
+You can find doxygen pages in the `docs` folder.

 ### Things that you should definitely change